 $geogig cherry-pick 5852e694 CONFLICT: conflict in Parks/1

-To finally commit you changes, call the
+To commit your changes, call the

-commit command, reusing the information from the commit that you have cherry-picked.
+commit command reusing the information from the commit that you have cherry-picked.
 Use the

 $geogig commit -c 5852e694